Esri/maps-app-android/docs/index.md

 ## Description

 Get your organization's authoritative map data into the hands of your workers with this ArcGIS Runtime Android app.
 The application you build can include a custom web map from your [ArcGIS Online organization](https://doc.arcgis.com/en/arcgis-online/reference/what-is-agol.htm).
 For example, a web map from the [Living Atlas](https://livingatlas.arcgis.com/en/browse/?#d=1&type=maps) can be used as a starting place for your app.
-The maps-app also includes examples of place search and routing capabilities using either ArcGIS Online's powerful services or your own services.
+The Maps App also includes examples of place search and routing capabilities using either ArcGIS Online's powerful services or your own services.
 It also leverages your organizations configured basemaps to allow users to switch between the basemap that make sense for them.

 This example application is open source so grab the code at [GitHub](https://github.com/Esri/maps-app-android) and either configure the app for your organization, or just learn how to integrate similar capabilities into your own app!